kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 ---

 Are you planning to use [Kafka Streams](https://kafka.apache.org/documentation/streams/) to build a distributed application?
 This blog post shows some advanced tips and techniques for Kafka Streams developers.
-Over the last two years, we discovered these techniques to use Kafka Streams reliably.
+Over the last two years, we discovered these techniques to handle advanced Kafka Streams capabilities.

 We built [Kestra](https://github.com/kestra-io/kestra), an open-source data orchestration and scheduling platform, and we decided to use [Kafka](https://kafka.apache.org/) as the central datastore to build a scalable architecture.
 We rely heavily on Kafka Streams for most of our services (the executor and the scheduler) and have made some assumptions on how it handles the workload.